Partner Lifecycle12 min read

 • Share marketing collateral and co-branding guidelines

-• Set up commission tracking and payment processes
+• Set up commission tracking and recurring-revenue payout processes

 • Schedule regular check-ins and milestone reviews